gatlin/svelte-robot-example/README.md

 npm run dev -- --open
 ```

+And your browser should rudely interrupt you with the app page.

 ## Issues

 I need to juggle the URL a *little* more intelligently to cope with non-root